 A guide to the kinds of characteristics correlated with innovative people, groups, and organizations.

 This post provides a quick overview of claim articles in New Things Under the Sun related to the characteristics of innovative people, groups, and organizations, as well as how different traits are associated with different flavors of innovation.
-It is designed more to help you quickly see what an article discusses, rather than to highlight the most important conclusions or takeaways.

 How do the discoveries of older and younger innovators differ?